 What kind of education do you need to be an architect?

-In the US, UK and many other nations, it takes at least five years of academic study (a Bachelor’s plus Master’s degree in architecture), as well as two to three years of professional experience, to become an architect.
+Overall, a well-rounded education that encompasses the subjects mentioned above is important to become a successful and competent architect.
 In the next part of this article, we will consider the specific career entry routes in the United States and United Kingdom.

 How to become an architect in the US